-Kyler Murray is the 3rd highest paid QB in NFL
+Jalen Hurts is now highest paid QB in NFL

 Who are the highest earning QBs in the NFL?

 The interesting thing about the quoted salary figure and the guaranteed contracted payment is that, when it comes to the NFL, one doesn’t necessarily correspond with the other.
-Coming into the off-season, the Kansas City Chiefs’ Patrick Mahomes had the highest average salary at $45 million per year, but he has since been overtaken by four big names: Aaron Rodgers, Russell Wilson, Kyler Murray and Deshaun Watson.
+Coming into the off-season, the Kansas City Chiefs’ Patrick Mahomes had the highest average salary at $45 million per year, but he has since been overtaken by five big names: Aaron Rodgers, Russell Wilson, Kyler Murray, Deshaun Watson and of course Jalen Hurts.

-All of the NFL’s top 10 quarterbacks make over $35 million annually.
-The top eight are over the $40 million annual threshold.
+All of the NFL’s top 10 quarterbacks make over $35 million annually with the top eight over the $40 million annual threshold.

 Which NFL QB makes the most guaranteed money?

 When it comes to guaranteed money, the length of the contract is often more of an indicator than the dollar amount, and by this metric, Deshaun Watson sits on the top of the pyramid at the moment.
 Knowing that his legal troubles would land a sizeable suspension, his team managed to squeeze out the deal of the century from the Cleveland Browns, guaranteeing his $230 million salary fully.